tebl/BulkyMIDI-32/documentation/getting_started_amiga.md

 # 2> Commodore Amiga
 I really can't speak for all manner of Commodore Amiga hardware, so I'll try to keep things brief when it comes to the hardware that I actually own.
 If you feel like a grave injustice have been commited by leaving out some important piece of hardware, then feel free to send me one and I promise to love it - then somewhere down the road, add a description relevant to it.

-Onto more serious things; A frequent point of ridicule from most owners of the *Atari ST*-line of computers, is that almost all of the Amiga computers didn't include builtin MIDI-ports.
-If you were one of the few that had a *Commodore CDTV* then you were lucky enough to see the culmination of that ridicule: a beast of an Amiga 500 with a single speed CD-ROM, and among other features - those very MIDI-ports that you've always coveted!
+Onto more serious things; A frequent point of ridicule from most original owners of the *Atari ST*-line of computers, is that the Amiga computers didn't include builtin MIDI-ports.
+Almost all of them, but if you were one of the few that actually had a *Commodore CDTV* then you were lucky enough to also have seen the culmination of that ridicule: a beast of an Amiga 500, with a single speed CD-ROM that have mostly been seen as its only saving grace - however, it did also have the MIDI-ports that they had made you covet!
+Well, that - and the cool case design.

 ![Commodore Amiga CDTV](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/amiga_cdtv.jpg)

-On a more realistic note, you probably didn't own one of those and if you do now - then it's more than likely that it's not your preferred system.
-For other systems you'll need something extra, and if your machine is an Amiga 500, 600, 1200, 2000, 3000 or 4000 then you can use a very simple RS-232 to MIDI adapter such as the adapters included as part of this project ([BulkyMIDI-32 Amiga](https://github.com/tebl/BulkyMIDI-32/tree/main/adapters/BulkyMIDI-32%20Amiga) or [BulkyMIDI-32 Amiga IDC](https://github.com/tebl/BulkyMIDI-32/tree/main/adapters/BulkyMIDI-32%20Amiga%20IDC)).
+On a more realistic note, you probably didn't own one of those and if you do now - it's doubtful that it is your preferred Amiga-system.
+For all of the other options you'll need something extra, and if your machine is an Amiga 500, 600, 1200, 2000, 3000 or 4000 then you can use a very simple *RS-232 to MIDI*-adapter such as the adapters included as part of this project ([BulkyMIDI-32 Amiga](https://github.com/tebl/BulkyMIDI-32/tree/main/adapters/BulkyMIDI-32%20Amiga) or [BulkyMIDI-32 Amiga IDC](https://github.com/tebl/BulkyMIDI-32/tree/main/adapters/BulkyMIDI-32%20Amiga%20IDC)).
 If you own an Amiga 1000 or CD32, then I have no idea.

 ![Amiga RS-232 to MIDI](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_amiga_idc_009.jpg)